Disaster Exercises Designed to Improve Operational Resilience

 Put planning and preparation to the test with recovery exercises that validate your organization's business continuity plan and recovery strategies.

 Articles published November 19, 2018 by Vicky McKim, AFBCI, MBCP, CRMP

 The primary purpose of the tabletop exercise is to familiarize employees with the recovery process by reviewing the business continuity plan and strategies for their department’s functions.
-When conducting a tabletop exercise, it is important to create a scenario that is realistic, using a high probability and impact threat.
+When conducting a tabletop exercise, it is important to create a scenario that is realistic, using a high-probability, high-impact threat.
 This should be taken from the most recent operational risk assessment.
 Once the scenario story is developed, schedule individual team meetings to discuss the disruption scenario and outline appropriate responses.
 Each team should ensure their plan and checklists fully address all options for an effective and expedient response.

-Walkthroughs are designed to verify process recovery dependencies are adequately addressed in plans by inviting multiple teams that have interdependent functions.
-This will help uncover gaps between individual team plans.
+Walkthroughs are designed to verify that process recovery dependencies are adequately addressed in plans by inviting multiple teams that have interdependent functions to participate.
 When conducting a walkthrough exercise, validate dependency requirements and determine if they are accounted for in the recovery plan.
-Note gaps in the plans, resolve the issues and then update the plan documents.
+Doing so will help uncover gaps between the plans of the individual teams.
+As you note those gaps, resolve the issues, and then update the plan documents accordingly.

-- Use injects.
 Injects add more information to the exercise, exploiting gaps or vulnerabilities the company has yet to resolve.
-Often, these are messages typed on a slip of paper or delivered through an electronic notification tool or verbal messages to the exercise team that highlight communication problems or gaps in the plan.
+Often, these are messages typed on a slip of paper, delivered through an electronic notification tool, or verbal messages to the exercise team that highlight communication problems or gaps in the plan.
 The team member receiving the inject may want to share the message with their team since it could affect decisions during the exercise.
 This also tests their ability to recognize the need to effectively communicate discovered impacts to the rest of the exercise team.

 What is your organization doing to prepare for potential crises?